Wabinabi/Argos/src/esp32/as7-gamma/On-Board Software.md

 ##### Faulted

-The drone has encountered a fatal error and/or the emergency stop has been triggered
+The drone has encountered a fatal error and/or the emergency stop has been triggered.

 ```
 Red / Black / Red / Black...